 San Juan Island does beaches well.
 Whether you want big and exposed or small and sheltered, there is something for everyone.
 Got a kite?
 Why not head to South Beach.
 At two miles long, with a view of the Olympic Mountains, South Beach is a playground of sand, pebbles and drift wood.
 Pack lunches can be eaten at the many picnic tables and there are plenty of easy hikes to be found at neighboring American Camp.

 Further around the coast is the less visited but equally rewarding Fourth of July Beach.
 This stretch of sand is a little more off the beaten path and offers a great view of Mt.
 Baker.

 It is not only the island beaches that provide the opportunity to explore the coastline.
-Lime Kiln State Park offers an array of leafy hikes that take you past rock formations, the historical coastal lime kilns, and the park's lighthouse.
+Lime Kiln State Park offers an array of leafy hikes that take you past rock formations, the historic coastal lime kilns, and the park's lighthouse.
 Once there, you don't need a vehicle to head south along the Westside.
-Leave your car at Lime Kiln Sate Park and pick up the easy trail that winds its way along the coast to Deadman's Bay, a perfect place to rest and enjoy the view.
-Lime Kiln is also known as Whale-Watch Park.
+Leave your car at Lime Kiln Sate Park and pick up the easy trail that winds its way along the coast to Deadman Bay, a perfect place to rest and enjoy the view.
+Lime Kiln is also known as the Whale-Watch Park.
 Find a picnic table, relax, and if you're lucky and patient, you may even see Orcas and other whale species feeding in the surrounding waters.